-The Fund provides a comprehensive program of benefits, including hospital, medical, mental health and substance abuse, prescription drug, dental, vision, life insurance, and accidental death and dismemberment benefits.
+The Fund provides a comprehensive program of benefits, including hospital, medical, mental health and substance abuse, prescription drug, dental, vision, life insurance, accidental death and dismemberment and pensioner death benefits (only for Building Service 32BJ Pension Fund pensioners), and short-term disability benefits.
 Each of these benefits is described in the sections that follow.